suvasishm/docarized-spark-app/README.md

-# A Simple Spark application on Docker (dockerized spark-on-scala)
+# A Simple Spark application written in Scala to run on Docker (dockerized spark-on-scala)

-a) The project contains a simple Spark project written on Scala (https://github.com/suvasishm/spark-on-scala).
+a) The project contains a simple Spark application written on Scala (https://github.com/suvasishm/spark-on-scala).

-b) The above project has been dockerized on alpine & ubuntu linux platform to run on respective docker containers.
+b) The above application has been dockerized for it to be able to run on docker container.
+Two docker containers has been written:-

+ i) Based on Alpine.
+Find the image at https://hub.docker.com/r/suvasishm/dockerized-spark-app-on-alpine/

+ ii) Based on Ubuntu.
+Find the image at https://hub.docker.com/r/suvasishm/dockerized-spark-app-on-ubuntu/

+#### Pre-requisite

+- Java 8
+- SBT 0.13.15
+- Docker 17.06.0-ce

 #### Directory structure: